Computation & Consciousness

 The deeper layer: dynamics is computation

 The equivalence between dynamics and computation goes even deeper than the coarse-graining definition above.
 The Church–Turing thesis—the foundational conjecture at the heart of computer science—asserts that any effective procedure can be carried out by a Turing machine.
-Its physical counterpart, sometimes called the digital physics hypothesis, goes further: the dynamics of the physical world are themselves computable.
-If this is correct (and no known physical process has ever produced a counterexample), then the relationship between computation and dynamics is not merely an analogy—it is an identity.
+Its physical extension, due to Gandy and Deutsch, elevates this from a statement about algorithms to an empirical claim about nature: any physically realizable process can, in principle, be simulated to arbitrary accuracy by a universal (quantum) computer.
+No known physical process has ever produced a counterexample.
+Digital physics (Zuse, Fredkin, Wolfram) takes the next step, proposing that the universe is itself fundamentally a finite-information, effectively computable system.

 The false dichotomy